mawyss/scion/doc/EPIC.md

 EPIC-HP makes the following assumptions necessary to provide a meaningful level of security:
 - The AS protected by the hidden path is the last AS.
 By "last AS" we mean that the beacon which defined the hidden path ends in the local interface of this AS.
 Or stated differently: the AS behind the hidden path does not forward the beacon defining the hidden path to further downstream/peering ASes.
-- On the interface-pairs (ingress/egress pair) that affect the hidden path, the last two ASes either:
+- On the interface-pairs (ingress/egress pair) that affect the hidden path, the last two ASes employ one of two different strategies in the data plane:
   1. Only allow EPIC-HP path type traffic.
 See use case "Highly Secure Hidden Paths" [here](#HighlySecureHiddenPaths).
 The path type filtering is further explained [here](#PathTypeFiltering).
   2. Prioritize EPIC-HP path type traffic.
 See use case "DOS-Secure Hidden Paths" [here](#DOSSecureHiddenPaths).
 - The last two ASes of the hidden path have a duplicate-suppression system in place.
 This prohibits DOS attacks based on replayed packets.